yaseenkady/tree.pro/tree/3_digestive/6_gallbladder/cholecystitis/acalculous_cholecystitis.md

+# =

+Cholecystitis

 # .

-Due to gallbladder stasis, hypoperfusion, or infection.
+Cholecystitis in the absence of calculi, due to gallbladder stasis, hypoperfusion, or infection.

 # <

 Cytomegalovirus

 # >

+Hepatitis; Mild